ryanjackgit/sand/README.md

 # sand
- this version support first start as singlenode,after other node join this single node cluster, attention, this style started cluster must keep three nodes.
+ this version support first start as singlenode,after other node join this single node cluster, attention, this style started cluster must keep three nodes at least.

-Rust Actor(Actix)  raft  implement Distributed storage system.
+Rust Actor(actix-raft) model raft  implement Distributed storage system.

 How to test it?